stfc/PSyclone/doc/developers.rst

   2. HPC expert wishes to transform the kernel just once and have the new version used throughout the Algorithm file.

+The second case is really an optimisation of the first for the case where the same set of transformations is applied to every instance of a given kernel.

+Given that PSyclone is run separately for each Algorithm, we must take care to ensure that there are no name clashes for kernels in the application as a whole.
+Since the kernel output directory might vary from one invocation of PSyclone to the next, we cannot just rely on avoiding name clashes with the contents of that directory.
+The only way therefore to prevent possible name clashes is to ensure that each transformed kernel is always given a unique name.

-When using PSyclone to transform Kernels, the user must choose a location to which to write the modified code (``-okern`` flag).
+Therefore, whenever a kernel is transformed by PSyclone, a new, uniquely-named kernel is generated and written to file.
+The user must choose a location to which to write the modified code (``-okern`` flag).
 This can be done on a per-Algorithm basis or the same location can be specified to multiple PSyclone invocations.
-By default, PSyclone will not transform a kernel if it already exists in the specified output directory (this supports option 2).
-Alternatively, if the ``--no_kernel_clobber`` flag has been supplied, PSyclone will ensure that each transformed kernel is given a unique name in the output directory.

 The Fortran representation of the PSy layer is only (optionally) written to file after the transformation script has been applied.
 This